bitbytebitco/rv32im_zmmul/README.md

 ## Status Updates

 #### 07/28/23
 + I2C (Master Write) module added, which simulates and synthesizes.
-Will send single and multiple bytes at 100 kHz.
+Will send single & multiple bytes at 100 kHz.

 #### 07/21/23
 + Basic blinking led program properly synthesized and implemented on Basys 3